LaJaunieS/mapsAPI/README.md

-Created a basic interface to get acquainted with the Google Maps API and the Places Library, using things I frequently search for.
+Creating a basic interface to get acquainted with the Google Maps API and the Places Library, using things I frequently search for.